 - Noite Ilustrada — Cara de Boboca

 (1960) Mocambo LP 40031

-In 1961, Sinfonia do Rio de Janeiro was the soundtrack for Esse Rio que Eu Amo, a movie by Carlos Hugo Christensen, featuring vocals by Lana Bittencourt, Haroldo de Almeida and yet again Os Cariocas, backed by orchestra and chorus arranged and directed by Lyrio Panicali.
+In 1962, Sinfonia do Rio de Janeiro was the soundtrack for Esse Rio que Eu Amo, a movie by Carlos Hugo Christense.
+This recording featured Lana Bittencourt, Haroldo de Almeida and yet again Os Cariocas, backed by orchestra and chorus arranged and directed by Lyrio Panicali.

-Both studio albums as well as the soundtrack album presented different songs compiled on their b-sides.
+Both studio albums as well as the soundtrack album presented different songs compiled on their B-sides.
 The first album featured songs from Sinfonia do Rio de Janeiro such as Hino ao Sol, performed by the quintet of Radamés Gnattali on piano, Chiquinho do Acordeon under his alias Romeu Seibel on accordion, Zé Menezes on guitar, Vidal on bass and Luciano Perrone on drums.
-The second album featured songs penned by other composers set in an orchestral setting, including a delightful version of Copacabana sung by Maysa and Coral de Severino Filho.
+The second album featured songs penned by other composers including a delightful version of Copacabana by Maysa and Coral de Severino Filho.
 The soundtrack album presented a selection of contemporary sambas like Você Passou and Levanta Mangueira, including uncredited performances by Cyro Monteiro, Roberto Carlos and Mara Silva.

 Playlist Sinfonia do Rio de Janeiro: